prabhjotss/Retail-Sales-and-Customer-Analytics/readme.md

 4. **Output**
 - Interactive charts appear one by one
-- PDF report `Retail_Analysis.pdf` generated in project root
+- Live report is generated in project root

 ---